rsakai10/nrn/docs/progref/modelspec/programmatic/mechanisms/mech.rst

 **fastpas**

+    .. tab:: Python

             See `<nrn src dir>/src/nrnoc/passive0.c <https://github.com/neuronsimulator/nrn/blob/master/src/nrnoc/passive0.c>`_

             Passive membrane channel.
 Same as the :ref:`pas <mech_pas>` mechanism but hand coded to be a bit faster (avoids the wasteful numerical derivative computation of the conductance and does not save the current).
+Generally not worth using since passive channel computations are not usually the rate limiting step of a simulation.

+    .. tab:: HOC

+            See `<nrn src dir>/src/nrnoc/passive0.cpp <https://github.com/neuronsimulator/nrn/blob/master/src/nrnoc/passive0.cpp>`_

+            Passive membrane channel.
+Same as the :ref:`pas <hoc_mech_pas>` mechanism but hand coded to be a bit faster (avoids the wasteful numerical derivative computation of the conductance and does not save the current).
 Generally not worth using since passive channel computations are not usually the rate limiting step of a simulation.

 ----

 .. index::  extracellular (mechanism)